packetchaos/Navi_pro/README.md

      Navi_pro.py update

 ## Detach from Container
-    CTR+Q
+    CTR+Q+P - CTR+Q+P

 ## Attach to Contianer
     docker attach <container id>

     <press enter>

 ## Configure For Reporting
 Navi has a few reporting capabilities where a CSV is the output.
-To extract this data from the container you will need to launch the container with port 8000 exposed and use a python http server to extract the reports.
+To extract this data from the container you will need to launch the container with port 8000 exposed and use the 'http' command to extract the reports.

-    docker run -it -p 8000:8000 silentninja/navi_pro:latest
+    docker run -it -p 8000:8000 silentninja/navi_pro:latest /bin/bash

 ### Extract Data

- * Run a local simple http server to extract the data `python3 -m http.server`
+To extract data from the container you need to run an http server.
+Use the below built in command.

+    Navi_pro.py http

  * Navigate to the website: http://<Host-IP>:8000
- * Simply download the item you want
+ * Simply download the item you want by clicking on it.

 ## Usage
 Before you begin you need the Keys!
 The program will continue to error out without valid API keys